4 Intel Analysts On 'Unleashed' Event, The Risks Of Chipmaker's Foundry Plans

 Here's what the Street has to say.

-Intel Is Adding Execution Risk, Rosenblatt Says: Fixing Intel'sstructural problems is quite the tall order as it is, and adding another dimension of execution risk in the form of a foundry battle with TSMC and Samsung just made the challenge incredibly complex, Mosesmann said in a note.
+structural problems is quite the tall order as it is, and adding another dimension of execution risk in the form of a foundry battle with TSMC and Samsung just made the challenge incredibly complex, Mosesmann said in a note.

 "Intel has no foundry services expertise and it should come as no surprise that Intel's corporate culture is just not set up for the services' aspect of the foundry business, in our opinion," the analyst said.